cameron314/concurrentqueue/README.md

 wants to dequeue an element, it checks all the sub-queues until it finds one that's not empty.
 All of this is largely transparent to the user of the queue, however -- it mostly just works<sup>TM</sup>.

-One particular consequence of this design (which seems to be non-intuitive) is that if two producers enqueue at the same time, there is no defined ordering between the elements when they're later dequeued.
+One particular consequence of this design, however, (which seems to be non-intuitive) is that if two producers enqueue at the same time, there is no defined ordering between the elements when they're later dequeued.
 Normally this is fine, because even with a fully linearizable queue there'd be a race between the producer threads and so you couldn't rely on the ordering anyway.
 However, if for some reason you do extra explicit synchronization